lihanli/bitcoin_active_record/README.md

     username: '',
     password: '',
   },
-  # optional, amounts less than this will be ignored when running create_received_payments
+  # optional, amounts less than this will be ignored when running create_received_bitcoin_transactions
   minimum_amount: BigDecimal.new('0.001'),
   # optional, the wallet account you want to look for received transactions in
   account: :foo,